IOTechSystems/xrt-examples/AzureSphere/docs/virtual-example.md

-# Virtaul Device Example
+# Virtual Device Example

-The Virtaul Device allows you to genrate random numbers that can be pushed up to Azure IoT Hub.
+The Virtual Device allows you to generate random numbers that can be pushed up to Azure IoT Hub.
 Values can also be sent from the Azure IoT Hub and store them within the Virtual Device.